axtk/react-store/README.md

         fetch(`/tasks/${taskId}`)
             .then(res => res.json())
             .then(data => taskStore.set(taskId, data));
-            // Whenever the store gets updated the `useStore`
+            // When the store gets updated the `useStore` hook will
-            // hook will cause a re-render causing an update in
+            // cause a re-render causing an update in `taskData`
-            // `taskData` (below) as well.
+            // (below) as well.
     }, [taskStore]);

     const taskData = taskStore.get(taskId);